 “I’ve read I can’t use sunscreen until 6 months, and I’ve got a family beach vacation coming up.
 What should I do?”

-It’s true that the AAD (American Academy of Dermatology) recommends keeping babies < 6 months out of the sun and using minimal amounts of sunscreen, but don’t cancel your beach vacation [oh no]… just bring along an umbrella or a sun tent and use hats, protective clothing, and small amounts of sunscreen when you must.
+Because of baby’s delicate skin, it’s true that the AAD (American Academy of Dermatology) recommends keeping babies < 6 months out of the sun and using minimal amounts of sunscreen, but don’t cancel your beach vacation [oh no].
+Keep those babies out of direct sunlight with an umbrella or a sun tent and use hats, sun protective clothing (like a long-sleeved shirt for the sun), and small amounts of sunscreen when you must.

 Just make sure the material is UV rated; otherwise, your baby can still get burned through the tent material.
 FYI, they can also get burned from sun reflecting off the sand and water.